Bearingless Pump Technology

 A simple and compact solution for a centrifugal pump is feasible with our bearingless motor concept.
 Figure 1 shows the basic arrangement of a bearingless slice motor pump.
 The Levitronix pump is comprised of a single motor/bearing unit that provides both drive and magnetic bearing functions simultaneously.
 This design is capable of magnetically stabilizing six special degrees of freedom of the impeller in a contact-free manner through the walls of the pump housing.
 Compared to conventional canned motor pumps, significantly larger magnetic gaps are possible, and there is more room for canning between the rotor and the motor stator.
 The canning may be fabricated from a variety of different materials which form the pump housing.

-This results in a simple design for the pump that is comprised of only three parts: an impeller that contains an over-moulded magnet ring, a bottom casing and a top casing.
+This results in a simple design for the pump that is comprised of only three parts: an impeller that contains an over-molded magnet ring, a bottom casing, and a top casing.
 The pump head can be easily detached from the motor/bearing stator and cleaned without difficulty.
-In certain applications, such as in blood pumps, the pump head can be produced as a disposable unit (Figure 2).
-Levitronixpumps have been designed for many different applications in different sizes and materials.
-Figure 3 shows the design of an implantable Ventricular Assist Device (VAD) which has been jointly developed in collaboration with Thoratec Corporation.
-Figure 4 shows Bearingless PTFE pumps for ultra pure liquid transfer in Semiconductor Manufacturing.
+In certain industries, such as biopharma, the pump head can be produced as a disposable unit (Figure 2).
+Levitronix pumps have been designed for many different applications in various industries such as biopharmaceutical production or semiconductor manufacturing.

 Features and Benefits